railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 .. tip:: Mistakes in configuring accounts and properties

-   It is easy to make mistakes in configuring the accounts and their properties, but the consequences are not immediately obvious.
+   It is easy to make mistakes in configuring accounts and their properties, but the consequences are not immediately obvious.
 You will mostly discover mistakes when trying to make a Purchase or Sale Order (see later, for example, :ref:`sect-PO`), where the accounts are required fields or, if you are diligent, when you set up Partners.

-   If you configure them correctly at this stage then fields will be completed automatically and you will never know a thing.
-If you do not configure all this correctly then you will not be able to save the order form until you have corrected the problem or until you manually set the accounts.
+   If you configure them correctly at this stage, then fields will be completed automatically and you will never know a thing.
+If you do not configure all this correctly, then you will not be able to save the order form until you have corrected the problem or until you manually set the accounts.

-   Since this configuration is quite tedious you would be best finding a certified Chart of Accounts that that has already been set up to meet your needs, if you can find one.
+   Since this configuration is quite tedious, you would do best by finding a certified Chart of Accounts that has already been set up to meet your needs, if you can find one.

 .. index::